Business basics

 There's more detailed information about logs on the CERT NZ website.

-Centralised logging – CERT NZ
+Centralised logging – CERT NZ(external link)

-Configuring centralised logging – CERT NZ
+Configuring centralised logging – CERT NZ(external link)

 You can also report an online issue or security incident to us at CERT NZ.